HartharnSam/SPINS_energetics/README.md

 There are two toolboxes:
 - Offline\_Sorting : This is to calculate the BPE, PE, KE, APE, etc offline using the output data.
 It implements a Winters et al (1995)-like sorting algorithm for a mapped case in SPINS, and helps the user analyse these
+- Analyse\_Diagnos :

+Author: Sam Hartharn-Evans, 2022

+## Analyse\_Diagnos - Analysis of onboard SPINS diagnostics:
+###
+(`calc_energetics`)[./Analyse_Diagnos/calc_energetics.m]
-- Analyse\_Diagnos : This is an addition to the existing plot\_diagnos (part of SPINSmatlab).
+This is an addition to the existing plot\_diagnos (part of SPINSmatlab).
 Instead, it reduces the temporal frequency consistently onto a regularly spaced grid across all outputs, and implements a different filter onto BPE which works for any size array.

-Author: Sam Hartharn-Evans, 2022